What is a Stair Railing?

 6. Stair Handrails

-A handrail is a component that sits above posts and infill.
-Stair railing end caps are welded to the tops of stainless steel posts or placed on the tops of wood posts to hold handrails.
+A handrail is a component that sits atop the railing posts and infill material.
+Stair railing end caps are welded to the ends of the handrail on top of stainless steel posts or wood posts to complete the railing system.
 Handrail options for a custom stair railing system include flat, round, wood, goosenecks, transitions, extensions, and returns.

 Handrail Transitions for Direction Changes